RALIST/game/Wasteland Chronicles.md

 - Allows players to manage resources, assign jobs to NPCs, and prioritize building construction and upgrades.
 - Displays information about each building's function, upgrade levels, and resource production.
 - Shows the current voting status for prioritized building construction.

+##### Settlement building interface
+- displays detailed info about building
+- display available commands and actions in this building (e.g. "Craft" for workbench)
 ##### Combat
-- Displays the battlefield, including enemy positions and environmental hazards.
 - Shows character stats, AP, and available combat actions.
 - Allows players to select targets, choose combat actions, and use items during combat.
 - Provides feedback on combat actions, including damage dealt, critical hits, and status effects
-### Part 11: Technical Specifications
+## Part 10: Technical Specifications

 **Game Engine:** Node.js / TypeScript for server-side logic and Redis for data storage.
 This combination provides a robust and efficient platform for handling the game's backend processes and data management.